 Make sure that you don’t use the gas oven in order to heat the home.

 Refrain from running the vehicle, generator or any other fuelled motor while you are indoors.
 Even if you do so in the garage next door, ensure that the CO exits the space, otherwise the toxic levels will shoot up.

-The first signs of carbon monoxide poisoning include feeling like you have the flue without fever.
+The first sign of carbon monoxide poisoning is feeling like you have the flue without a fever.